langalex/ramit/README.md

 This is a standalone, offline HTML5 app, just open `index.html` in a browser.

-The offical version is hosted at http://ramit.5apps.com.
+The official version is hosted at http://ramit.5apps.com.

 ### Deployment